CfSOtago/GREENGrid/dataProcessing/gridSpy/README.md

  * circuit: the circuit label
  * powerW: 1 minute power observation (Watts)

-Each file has data for one household and there should be one file per household.
+Each file has data for one household and there should be one file per household with the exception of the dataExtracts which have _all_ matching observations in one output file.
 As an example, these are the first 6 rows of example data for 1 household:

 |hhID |	r_dateTime |	circuit |	powerW|
 |------:|------:|------:|------:|